m13253/popub/PROTOCOL.md

 ## Encrypted Packet format

-We use a 192-bit unsigned integer counter for each direction.
+We use a 192-bit unsigned integer counter per direction.
 It is initialized to 0 for L→R direction, and 1 for R→L direction.
 The counter is not transmitted on wire.
 After sending or receiving each packet, the counter increases by 4.

 The payload of the packet must not be larger than 16350 bytes — ensuring the encrypted packet be no larger than 16384 bytes.